kimberlyroche/codaDE/README.txt

 #   GENERATING DATA
 # --------------------------------------------------------------------------------------------------------

-1) `generate_settings.R --p=XXX` should first be run to find missing datasets/parameterizations.
-This
+1) Run `generate_settings.R --p=XXX` first to find missing datasets/parameterizations.
+This script sweeps
-script sweeps through:
-	- CORRP = 0 (no correlation), 1, 2, 3, 4 (increasing correlation of features)
-	- LOG_MEAN = 2, 3, 4, 5, 6
-	- PERTURBATION = (0.1, 0.2, 0.5, 1, 1.5, 2, 2.5, 3, 3.5, 4)
-	- REP_NOISE = 0, 0.2, 0.4, 0.6, 0.8, 1

-If CORRP = 0, features are totally independent.
-We'll use this case for illustration in the manuscript only.
-If CORRP = 1, features are net positively correlated but to varying degrees.
+through and enumerates all parameter settings, saving them to a file.

 2) Run `batch_gen.pl`, setting P and TOTAL JOB NUMBER in the script.
-   This will put the results in the `temp` folder
+This will put the results in the `temp` folder.

     This calls `generate_data.R --input=XXX --output=XXX --start=XXX --end=XXX`, which generates the new
     data sets in chunks and makes baseline differential abundance calls on the absolute values, writing results to a file tagged with row numbers.

-3) `store_gen_results.R` is the analog of `store_eval_results.R` below.
+3) Run `store_gen_results.R` to write results (in `temp`) to the database.

 # --------------------------------------------------------------------------------------------------------
 #   EVALUATING JOBS